Is Honey Good for Diabetes?

-How is honey good for you?
+How is Honey Good for Diabetes?
 There are numerous ways that honey is beneficial for you.
 I’m going to cover everything about honey and why it’s so good for you.
 I’m not sure that everyone knows about every benefit that honey provides, especially when it comes to lowering your glucose levels, but I’ll get into that shortly.

 We know honey isn’t possible without bees and it provides us with many benefits.
 It’s truly amazing how nature is and how things are made.
 Honey is sweet tasting and good to add to many foods and dishes, but let’s see what other benefits it offers.
 I’m sure there may be some that you’re aware of, but there are also some that may surprise you.
 Take note of the raw honey listed below in the types of honey list.